How are purchase orders different from an invoice?

 When do I not need a purchase order?

-Making large, important purchases without purchase orders is usually a bad idea.
+Making large, important purchase transactions without purchase orders is usually a bad idea.
 But there are some exceptions to the rule.

 Certain regular, recurring purchases relating to the day-to-day operations of a business—including heat, electricity and gas payments, monthly subscriptions to services, memberships, etc.—are usually billed for monthly and do not require a purchase order.